22 steps to comfort an angry customer online

 - Avoid jargon language and sarcasm.

 - Do not flare up and act instinctively.
 This is your business.
-Always use professional tone of voice.
+Always use a professional tone of voice.
 I mean it – ALWAYS.

 - Do not attack the client, attack the problem.